muesli/lighthouse/README.md

-# Modular Case
+# Lighthouse

-A fully modular & parametric case design for home-made ESP8266/Arduino/Raspberry Pi projects, like temperature or motion sensors, information monitors etc.
+A fully modular, parametric, and customizable case design for home-made ESP8266/Arduino/Raspberry Pi projects, like temperature or motion sensors, information monitors, and more.

+Built with OpenSCAD.

 ![assembly animation](https://muesli.github.io/modular-case/assembly.gif)